rfreidel/SteamJailer/README.md

 Code not quite there yet, but very close following teaching an AI POSIX syntax

-## Ignorant shall remain ignorant

-Yet, I shall continue to build this project, no amount of denial for my statements to be truthful or honest will effect my desire to produce an automatic Steamjail installer
+I shall continue to build this project, no amount of denial for my statements to be truthful or honest will effect my desire to produce an automatic Steamjail installer

 Yet, I must admit that when I announced in a public forum my interactions in teaching an AI new tricks, well, I never took into consideration that I may have access to a higher level AI than the general public due to my past as a game developer, and failed to include this information due to the fact I do not boast or brag